TheOfficialPeter/webscraping.github.io/README.md

 Installing python is really simple.
 Just visit [the official python web page](https://www.python.org/downloads/) and download the latest version and open the installer.
 During installation please make sure you have checked the box that **adds python to the PATH**.
 If you don't see the checkbox, add it manually.
 [Here](https://medium.com/@omoshalewa/why-you-should-add-python-to-path-and-how-58693c17c443) is an example.
 If this link is broken just google 'How to add python to PATH'.<br/>

-After installing python we need to install the libraries needed to make web scraping possible.
-Luckily the first library is pre-installed.
-So we can start right away.
-We will cover the installation of libraries at **4.
-Introduction to Beautiful Soup**.

 ### Installing VsCode and configuring Python

 The next step for you it to grab your text editor so we can start coding some cool stuff.
 Personally I prefer using [Vim](https://www.vim.org) or [Vscode](https://code.visualstudio.com).
 I would recommend you to use VsCode since it is more beginner-friendly.
 After installing [Vscode](https://code.visualstudio.com) from the website, open it up and you should be greeted with a fancy looking UI.
 Now we are going to connect Python with Vscode otherwise we our text editor (Vscode) is useless.
 I will be explaining how to install the extension, but if you find it difficult to follow you can also visit the official tutorial [here](https://code.visualstudio.com/docs/languages/python).
 Upon being greeted with the main User Interface, navigate to the extensions tab.
 (Picture below of the extensions tab icon)